bruno-lang/alma/README.md

 tree structure e.g. to convert it to other formats like a visual graph.

 #### Non-Textual Implementations
-While `lingukit` is a somewhat BNF like syntax in which grammars are described as text that is parsed to tree from which a runtime grammar is build this additional step might not be worth it in some languages.
+`lingukit` is a somewhat BNF like syntax in which grammars are described as text that is parsed to tree from which a runtime grammar is build.
+This additional step might not be worth it in some languages.
 In particular functional languages like Haskell or lisps are well suited to directly _formulate_ a grammar's data structures in the host language itself.
 This approach is also used to bootstrap a parser for the `lingukit` language.